Commochief/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 1. In the Azure portal, search for and select **Network Watcher**.

+    >**Note**: This section requires "read" permissions on the NetworkWatcherRG.
+If using an instructor-provided account, this permission should be already taken care of and assigned.
+If in the Network Watcher pane "Status" shows as "Disabled", notify your instructor.

 1. On the **Network Watcher** blade, expand the listing of Azure regions and verify the service is enabled in region you are using.

 1. On the **Network Watcher** blade, navigate to the **Connection troubleshoot**.